weimarnetz/weimarnetz/README.md

 versions
 --------

-The `GebrannteMandeln` branch is the current stable version that is running on most routers at the moment (1/2017).
-The master `branch` is bleeding edge at the moment and should work with LEDE.
+The `GebrannteMandeln` branch is the current stable version that is running on most routers (1/2017).
+The `master` branch is bleeding edge at the moment and should work with LEDE.

 how to get a release for a specific hardware